StavrosChryselis/brainfuck-interpreter/README.md

 An interpreter for the brainfuck programming language.

 # requirements
-Install the `haskell stack` package from your favorite package manager. f.e MacOs -> `brew install haskell-stack`
+Install the `haskell-stack` package from your favorite package manager. f.e MacOs -> `brew install haskell-stack`

 # running sample brainfuck code